NetApp/harvest/docs/ontap-metrics.md

 | REST | `NA` | `Harvest generated`<br><span class="key">Unit:</span> enum | NA |
 | ZAPI | `NA` | `Harvest generated`<br><span class="key">Unit:</span> enum | NA |

+### metrocluster_check_aggr_status

+Detail of the type of diagnostic operation run for the Aggregate with diagnostic operation result.

+### metrocluster_check_cluster_status

+Detail of the type of diagnostic operation run for the Cluster with diagnostic operation result.

+### metrocluster_check_node_status

+Detail of the type of diagnostic operation run for the Node with diagnostic operation result.

+### metrocluster_check_volume_status

+Detail of the type of diagnostic operation run for the Volume with diagnostic operation result.

 ### namespace_avg_other_latency